 Day 5.
 Birding the Northern Cape

-Today we look for more South African “super-endemics”, i.e., birds found only in the remote Northern Cape.
+Today we look for more South African super-specials, i.e., birds found most easily in the remote Northern Cape.
 We traverse a wide range of scenery in our search for the elusive Sclater’s Lark, Stark’s Lark, Black-eared Sparrow-Lark, Rosy-faced Lovebird, and other highly sought-after species.

 Overnight: Pofadder Hotel, Pofadder

 Day 6.
 Birding for Bushmanland endemics, transfer to Augrabies Falls National Park